The

 regular veset days the

 first month of her pregnancy.
-However, there is room to be lenient once a woman has a positive pregnancy test.
-If your appointment creates concerns regarding a
+However, our Rabbinic Supervisor, Rav Kenneth Auman, maintains that there is room to be lenient with vesatot in pressing situations once a woman has had a positive pregnancy test.
+If the timing works out so that you can perform your

 bedikah on your

-onat haveset, then you may omit the
+onat haflagah, then you may omit the

-bedikah, while still refraining from relations.
+bedikah, while still refraining from relations over the

 As always, you may wear a colored undergarment or a pantiliner on your